assetcorp/assetcorp/README.md

       <ul>
         <li>Made the entire application 5 times faster by optimising database queries and implementing caching and load balancing.</li>
         <li>Led the development of efficient software systems that revolutionised mental health care access, producing a significant increase in revenue for the company.</li>
-        <li>Embarked on the project as a technical manager, by avoiding repetitive tasks leading to significant cost savings.</li>
+        <li>Embarked on the project as a technical manager by avoiding repetitive tasks leading to significant cost savings.</li>
         <li>Received positive feedback from stakeholders and end-users for delivering an innovative, high-performing product that met business objectives and positively impacted society.</li>
       </ul>
     </p>